jaracogmbh/jsign/jsign-custom-signer/README_Custom-Provider.md

 # Projekt für einen Custom Signer Provider

 ## Overview
 This Project creates a Custom Signing Service that allows us to sign a file via an external API.
 The external API provides the certificate and the signature.
 The signature is then inserted into the file and the signed file is returned.
-The Custom Signer Provider is compatible with the ``jsign`` program.
+The custom signing service is compatible with the ``jsign`` program.

 ## Idea behind the Project